moebius-rex/primes/README.md

 Each language-specific implementation of the Sieve of Erastosthenes algorithm comes in two versions:
 - A naïve version that brute forces a solution.
 In other words, a hack — difficult to read and consequently difficult to maintain.
-- An object-oriented version that should be more maintainable and use best practices of the language.
+- One or more object-oriented versions that should be more maintainable and use the best practices of the language.
 In all languages except C, this means extracting a `Sieve` class as a separate component.
 In the C implementation, it means extracting a transparent structure containing algorithm data, and functions that use that data to implement the algorithm — basically, a rudimentary C++ with an *explicit* `this` pointer and data encapsulation, but no data hiding.

 Project features include: